To Tech Savvy and Beyond: AAUW Member Sends Her Research into Space

 But this December Wyatt will send her research into orbit as part of NASA’s International Space Station flight experiments.
 Her project is one of 31 proposals that NASA’s space biology program will fund to understand how changes in gravity affect cells, plants, and animals.
 Wyatt’s experiment will explore how plants and plant proteins respond to the space flight environment, adding to her larger body of work on plant biology and how those organisms react to various environments.

-Apply to Host a Tech Trek Near You
+Find a Tech Trek Camp Near You

 As Wyatt explained, when humans are outside and it gets chilly, they can simply go indoors and put on a sweater; plants cannot.
 She hopes to explore what it is that plants do to survive in an unfamiliar and changing environment.